Motion Illusions Generated Using Predictive Neural Networks Also Fool Humans: Methods

-EIGen is composed of two main parts (Fig.~\ref{fig:structure}): a generator and an evaluator.
+EIGen is composed of two main modules (Fig.~\ref{fig:structure}): a generator and an evaluator.
 The evaluator is based on a fully pre-trained predictive neural network model and a visual flow calculator.
-The predictive model is in advance trained to predict video frames: taking a sequence of frames extracted from a video as input, the model has to output an image prediction as similar as possible as the next video frame~\cite{lotter2016deep}.
-We use two models: one trained on the original color video from the First Person Interaction Dataset dataset~\cite{fpsi} (now unavailable from the original source, but copied here \url{https://figshare.com/articles/figure/FPSI_frames/7819574/1}) and one trained on a black and white (greyscale) version of the video.
+The predictive model is (in advance) trained to predict video frames: taking a sequence of frames extracted from a video as input, the model has to output an image prediction as similar as possible as the next video frame~\cite{lotter2016deep}.
+We use two trained models: one trained on the original color video from the First Person Interaction Dataset dataset~\cite{fpsi} (now unavailable from the original source, but copied here \url{https://figshare.com/articles/figure/FPSI_frames/7819574/1}) and one trained on a black and white (greyscale) version of the dataset.
 Note that the results can be replicated with different datasets, as long as the model is shown to detect motion on well-known motion illusions.
-In EIGen, a single image is repeated 20 times to make a (static) input sequence.
-The output of the predictive model reveals the model's assumptions about whether the image is moving or not.
-As the input is just one static image, the correct prediction would be a perfect copy of the input image.
-Therefore, we take any predicted motion as analogous to the illusory motion that humans perceive in static images.
-To estimate the direction and velocity of the predicted motion, we use the Lucas–Kanade method of calculating the optical flow.
-This method compares two images and outputs the estimated origins and amplitudes of motion vectors originating from one image and leading to the other image.
+In the evaluator module of EIGen, a single image is repeated 20 times to make a (static) input sequence.
+The output of the predictive model reveals the model's interpretation of whether the image is moving or not: for example, the output may be rotated compared to the original input, showing that the model interpreted the input as part of a rotation motion.
+As the input is just a sequence of one static image, the correct prediction would be a perfect copy of that image.
+Therefore, we take any predicted motion as ``illusory," analogous to the illusory motion that humans perceive in static images.
+To estimate the direction and velocity of the predicted motion, we use the Lucas–Kanade method of calculating the optical flow between two images~\cite{lucas1981iterative}.
+This method compares the images and outputs the estimated origins and amplitudes of motion vectors originating from the first image and leading to the second image (see Fig.~ for example).